Medically reviewed by Drugs.com. Last updated on Nov 1, 2022.

-Promethazine HCl Suppositories are contraindicated for children under 2 years of age (see WARNINGS–Black Box Warningand Use in Pediatric Patients).
+Promethazine hydrochloride suppositories are contraindicated for children under 2 years of age (see WARNINGS–Black Box Warningand Use in Pediatric Patients).

-Promethazine HCl Suppositories are for rectal administration only.
+Promethazine hydrochloride suppositories are for rectal administration only.

-The average dose is 25 mg taken before retiring; however, 12.5 mg may be taken before meals and on retiring, if necessary.
-Single 25 mg doses at bedtime or 6.25 to 12.5 mg taken three times daily will usually suffice.
+The average oral dose is 25 mg taken before retiring; however, 12.5 mg may be taken before meals and on retiring, if necessary.
+Single 25-mg doses at bedtime or 6.25 to 12.5 mg taken three times daily will usually suffice.
 After initiation of treatment in children or adults, dosage should be adjusted to the smallest amount adequate to relieve symptoms.
-The administration of promethazine hydrochloride in 25 mg doses will control minor transfusion reactions of an allergic nature.
+The administration of promethazine hydrochloride in 25-mg doses will control minor transfusion reactions of an allergic nature.

 The average adult dose is 25 mg taken twice daily.
 The initial dose should be taken one-half to one hour before anticipated travel and be repeated 8 to 12 hours later, if necessary.
 On succeeding days of travel, it is recommended that 25 mg be given on arising and again before the evening meal.
-For children, Promethazine HCl Rectal Suppositories, 12.5 to 25 mg, twice daily, may be administered.
+For children, promethazine hydrochloride rectal suppositories, 12.5 to 25 mg, twice daily, may be administered.

-The average effective dose of promethazine HCl for the active therapy of nausea and vomiting in children or adults is 25 mg; 12.5 to 25 mg doses may be repeated, as necessary, at 4 to 6 hour intervals.
+The average effective dose of promethazine hydrochloride for the active therapy of nausea and vomiting in children or adults is 25 mg.
+12.5- to 25-mg doses may be repeated, as necessary, at 4- to 6-hour intervals.